DensityCo/charts/charts/total-visits/README.md

 # Total Visits
-Shows the total number of visits per day over a given period of time
+Shows the total number of visits per day over a given period of time. [npm](https://npmjs.com/@density/chart-total-visits)

 ![Here's what it looks like.](http://i.imgur.com/Pxw2ie3.png)